cdapio/cdap/cdap-docs/developers-manual/source/advanced/custom-app-template.rst

 the project is created, you will need to modify the configuration of the ``maven-bundle-plugin`` in the ``pom.xml`` file to reflect the package name changes.

-If you are developing plugins for ``etlBatch``, be aware that for classes inside the plugin JAR that you have added to the Hadoop Job configuration directly (for example, your custom ``InputFormat`` class), you will need to add the Java packages of those classes to the "Export-Package" as well.
+If you are developing plugins for ``ETLBatch``, be aware that for classes inside the plugin JAR that you have added to the Hadoop Job configuration directly (for example, your custom ``InputFormat`` class), you will need to add the Java packages of those classes to the "Export-Package" as well.
 This is to ensure those classes are visible to the Hadoop